Daniel Coit Gilman: Personal life

 Gilman married twice.
-His first wife was Mary Van Winker Ketcham, daughter of Tredwell Ketcham of New York.
+His first wife was Mary Van Winker Ketcham, daughter of Tredwell Ketcham of New York City.
 They married on December 4, 1861, and had two daughters: Alice, who married Everett Wheeler; and Elisabeth Gilman, who became a social activist and was a candidate for mayor of Baltimore, and for governor and senator of Maryland, on the Socialist Party of America ticket.
-Mary Ketcham Gilman died in 1869, and Daniel Coit Gilman married his second wife, Elizabeth Dwight Woolsey, daughter of John M. Woolsey of Cleveland, Ohio, and niece of Yale president Theodore Dwight Woolsey, in 1877.
-Daniel Gilman's brother Dr. Edward Whiting Gilman was married to Julia Silliman, daughter of Yale Professor and chemist Benjamin Silliman.
+Mary Ketcham Gilman died in 1869, and Daniel Coit Gilman married his second wife, Elizabeth Dwight Woolsey, daughter of John M. Woolsey of Cleveland, and niece of Yale president Theodore Dwight Woolsey, in 1877.
+Daniel Gilman's brother Edward Whiting Gilman was married to Julia Silliman, daughter of Yale University professor and chemist Benjamin Silliman.
 Daniel Coit Gilman died in Norwich, Connecticut.

 Legacy

 The original academic building on the Homewood campus of the Johns Hopkins University, Gilman Hall, is named in his honor.
 In 1897, he helped found a preparatory school called 'The Country School for Boys' on the Johns Hopkins campus.
 Upon relocation in 1910, it was renamed in his honor and today, the Gilman School continues to be regarded among the nation's elite private boys' schools.

 On the University of California, Berkeley campus, Gilman Hall, also named in his honor, is the oldest building of the College of Chemistry and a National Historic Chemical Landmark.
 Named for Gilman as well is Gilman Street in Berkeley.
 Gilman Drive, which passes through the University of California, San Diego campus in La Jolla, CA is also named for Gilman.
 The Daniel Coit Gilman Summer House, in Maine, was declared a U.S. National Historic Landmark in 1965.
 Gilman High School in Northeast Harbor, Maine, was named for Daniel Coit Gilman, who was active in local educational affairs, but it was later rebuilt and christened Mount Desert High School.

+He was awarded American Library Association Honorary Membership in 1895.